buddycloud/buddycloud.com/slate/source/includes/_push.md

 #Push Notifications

 You can schedule certain message types to be pushed to your users.
-For example, a user can be notified when their BuddycloudID is mentiond in a channel (an _@mention in Twitter), or channels they participate in receive new posts.
+For example, a user can be notified when their `username` is mentiond in a channel (an _@mention in Twitter), or channels they participate in receive new posts.

 Push notifications can currently be sent through [GCM](http://developer.android.com/google/gcm/index.html) and email.